timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 006A-PUBLIC HEALTH SERVICE/SUBCHAPTER II-GENERAL POWERS AND DUTIES/Part D-Primary Health Care/subpart i-health centers.md

     * (B) a description of the manner in which the project funded under the grant will meet the health care needs of rural underserved populations in the local community or region to be served;

-    * (C) a description of how the local community or region to be served will be involved in the development and ongoing operations of the project;
+    * (C) a description of how the rural underserved populations in the local community or region to be served will be involved in the development and ongoing operations of the project;

     * (D) a plan for sustaining the project after Federal support for the project has ended;